Romani diaspora: Ecuador

 Romani people have been in Ecuador since the late 1800s and early 1900s.
 Ecuadorian Roma live in the provinces of Carchi, Imbabura, Cotopaxi, Pichincha, Tungurahua, Chimborazo, El Oro, Manab and El Guayas.
 It is estimated that there are 1,000 Roma in Ecuador.

 Peru

 There is a Romani community in Lima.

 Venezuela

-There is a significant Romani population in Venezuela with most being of the Cale vitsa.
-Most came in migration from Spain, Portugal, or France due to persecution.
-With them, they brought flamenco and the Caló language and opened schools of dance in Maracaibo, Caracas, and Valencia.
-A large amount of Judeo-Kale also came to Venezuela, some during the Spanish inquisition, others fleeing from Anti-Roma laws in Spain.
+There is a Romani community in Venezuela, most of whom belong to the Calé subgroup.
+Most came in migration from Spain, Portugal, and France, due to persecution.
+They brought with them flamenco and the Caló language, and opened dance schools in Maracaibo, Caracas, and Valencia.
+A large amount of Judeo-Kale also came to Venezuela – some during the Spanish inquisition, and others fleeing as a result of rising anti-Romani sentiment in Spain.
 A population of around 5,000 Kalderash and Boyash Roma live in Venezuela as well.

 Africa

 Angola

 In spite of a ban introduced in 1720, a number of Romani families arrived in the country during the time when Angola was a Portuguese colony.
 It is unlikely the community survived to the present day.